-Environmental Indicators SEA Environmental Report Appendix III: N Targets Sources Remedial Action Component 223.000 Component Plan and prioritisation programme to ensure sustainable growth can be accommodated Number of new developments granted permission which can be adequately and appropriately served with waste water treatment over the lifetime of the Plan Ilifetime of the Plan Where septic tanks are proposed, for planning permission to be only granted when applications demonstrate that the outfall from the septic tank will not - in- combination with other septic tanks- contribute towards any surface or ground water body not meeting the objective of good status under the Water Framework Directive Facilitate, as appropriate, Irish Water in developing water and wastewater infrastructure See also targets relating to greenfield and brownfield development of land under Soil and broadband under Population and Human Health Consultations with the Irish Water • DHLGH in conjunction with Local Authorities is necessary to coordinate a response with the Regional Assembly, EPA and Irish Water to achieve the necessary capacity.
-Proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures Increase in the proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures CSO data Monitoring of Leitrim County Council's Climate Change Adaptation Strategy 2019-2024 Where proportion of population shows increase in private car use above CSO 2016 figures, the Council will coordinate with the Regional Assembly, the DHLGH, DECC and NTA to develop a tailored response.
-Air Proportion of journeys made by private fossil fuel-based car compared to 2016 National Travel Survey levels NO_x, SO_x, PM10 and PM2.5 as part of Ambient Air Quality Monitoring Decrease in proportion of journeys made by private fossil fuel-based car compared to 2016 National Travel Survey levels Improvement in Air Quality trends, particularly in relation to transport related emissions of NO_x and particulate matter CSO data Data from the National Travel Survey EPA Air Quality Monitoring Consultations with Department of Transport and DECC Where proportion of population shows increase in private car use above CSO 2016 figures, Council will coordinate with the Regional Assembly, DHLGH, DECC and NTA to develop a tailored response.
-See also entry under Population and human health above Climatic Factors 29 Implementation of Plan measures relating to climate reduction targets For review of progress on implementing Plan objectives to demonstrate successful implementation of measures relating to climate reduction targets - including the legally binding targets Internal monitoring of likely significant environmental effects of grants of permission Review internal systems
+Environmental Indicators SEA Environmental Report Appendix III: N Targets Sources Remedial Action Component accommodated Number of new developments granted permission which can be adequately and appropriately served with waste water treatment over the lifetime of the Plan granted when applications demonstrate that the outfall from the septic tank will not - in- combination with other septic tanks- contribute towards any surface or ground water body not meeting the objective of good status under the Water Framework Directive • Facilitate, as appropriate, Irish Water in developing water and wastewater infrastructure • See also targets relating to greenfield and brownfield development of land under Soil and broadband under Population and Human Health with Local Authorities Proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures Increase in the proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures CSO data Monitoring of Leitrim County Council's Climate Change Adaptation Strategy 2019-2024 Where proportion of population shows increase in private car use above CSO 2016 figures, the Council will coordinate with the Regional Assembly, the DHLGH, DECC and NTA to develop a tailored response.
+Air Proportion of journeys made by private fossil fuel-based car compared to 2016 National Travel Survey levels NOx, SOx, PM10 and PM2.5 as part of Ambient Air Quality Monitoring Decrease in proportion of journeys made by private fossil fuel-based car compared to 2016 National Travel Survey levels Improvement in Air Quality trends, particularly in relation to transport related emissions of NO_x and particulate matter CSO data Data from the National Travel Survey EPA Air Quality Monitoring Consultations with Department of Transport and DECC Where proportion of population shows increase in private car use above CSO 2016 figures, Council will coordinate with the Regional Assembly, DHLGH, DECC and NTA to develop a tailored response.
+See also entry under Population and human health above Climatic Factors 24 Implementation of Plan measures relating to climate reduction targets • For review of progress on implementing Plan objectives to demonstrate successful implementation of measures relating to climate reduction targets - including the legally binding targets of the Climate Action and Low Carbon Development (Amendment) Act 2021, for Ireland to reach a target of net- Internal monitoring of likely significant environmental effects of grants of permission Review internal systems

-29 Please also refer to relevant legislation and requirements under Section 4.10, Section 8 and Appendix I of the main SEA Environmental Report.
-CAAS for Leitrim County Council
+24 Please also refer to relevant legislation and requirements under Section 4.10, Section Error!
+Reference source not found. and Section Error!
+Reference source not found. and Appendix I. CAAS for Leitrim County Council